laprej/laprej-www/courses/rpi-csci-4220-2017-spring.md

 be aware that I may include material not necessarily covered in the text or on the web page.
 You are responsible for all announcements made in lecture (e.g., any change in due dates).
-Additionally, you *are* responsible for the **problem of the day**.

-**Problem of the day**: Each day in lecture you are to turn in the (dated) problem assigned from the previous lecture.
-The twist is that actually solving the problem is optional, i.e., you will receive full credit by simply putting your name on the page.
-With a very high likelihood, students actually attempting to solve the problem will achieve a deeper understanding of the material than those that simply write their name on the paper.
-Students are excused from handing this in on quiz days; turn it in at the beginning of the following lecture.

 **Late Projects Policy**: Three late days are permitted for assignments.
 They will be consumed in whole day increments.
 In other